tdelta/SynergyQuest/README.md

 ## Credits

-The game code (excluding engine) has been originally developed by
+The game code (excluding engine) and some assets have been originally developed by

 * Jonas Belouadi - [@potamides](https://github.com/potamides)
 * Marc Arnold - [@m-arnold](https://github.com/m-arnold)